 camera.
 For cameras with the smallest images sensors the size of the

 image sensor is not a significant percentage of the cost of manufacturing the

 camera but it is in cameras with larger sensors.
+The increase in image

-Typical camera image sensor sizes range from under 18 square millimeters to 864 square millimeters (medium format digital cameras have larger sensors but are beyond the scope of this guide).
+Typical camera image sensor sizes range from under 28 square millimeters to 864 square millimeters (medium format digital cameras have larger sensors and are beyond the scope of this guide).
 The illustration below (from https://en.wikipedia.org/wiki/Image_sensor_format) illustrates the differences.
 In it the blue rectangle indicates the size of a "full frame" images sensor (see top center drawing) and the green rectangles with a black border show the size of smaller sensors relative to that of a full frame sensor (in blue outline).

 A question you might have is why should someone buy a camera with a